jaron2668/SkyBlockUpdater/README.md

 ## Usage

-- The updater periodically fetches bin auctions every 5 minutes and ended auctions every 15 minutes.
+- The updater periodically fetches bin auctions every 3 minutes and ended auctions every 50 seconds (because hypixel api endpoint only shows auctions that ended in the last 60 sec).
 - Produces Kafka events for other microservices to consume.
 ---